Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida Atlantic Stats and Trends

-- When Florida Atlantic puts up more than 26.6 points, it is 3-1-1 against the spread and 5-0 overall.
+- Florida Atlantic is 3-1-1 against the spread and 5-0 overall in games when it scores more than 26.6 points.

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.